isovector/certainty-by-construction/src/book/4-setoids.lagda.md

 ```

 Of course, it's quite a mouthful to stick in the `⟨mod_⟩` part every time, so we
-can make a new module and subsequent relation in which we hold the modulo
+can make a new module and subsequent relation in which we hold the modulus
 constant:

 ```agda